 - Peel and cut the apples into cubes. and place them in a medium bowl.
 Pour the wet ingredients on the apples and toss.
 Pour the dry ingredients on the apples and combine well.
 Set aside

-- Assembly and Baking
+Assembly and Baking

 - Bake cheesecake for 10 minutes at 450°F. Remove cheesecake from oven.
 Reduce oven to 350°F. Carefully spoon the apples in the center of the cheesecake - you can press the apples down a little.
 Continue spooning the apples onto the cheesecake working your way around in a circle, leave half to one inch diameter free of apples around the edges of the pan.
 Return the cake to the oven for 30 minutes.
-Now carefully spoon the crumble on top starting in the center and working your way to the outer edge of the pan.

-- Remove the cheesecake from the oven and this time using your hands sprinkles the apple crisp topping over the center working your way around the pan leave about a half inch of apples free of the topping.
+- Remove the cheesecake from the oven and this time using your hands sprinkle the apple crumble topping over the center working your way around the pan leave about a half inch of apples free of the topping.
 Return the cheesecake to the oven and bake for about 30 minutes.
 Test the done-ness as you approach 20 minutes of baking.
 Do this by pushing a skewer close to the middle of the cheesecake.

 - Let cool and refrigerate for 3 hours.